tianyic/only_train_once_personal_footprint/README.md

 The dependancy graphs for ZIG partition can be found at [Dependancy Graphs](https://drive.google.com/drive/folders/1XVRUEr4cUyT6xVknLF2SsYKgXBZ0gjeD?usp=share_link).

+## Remarks

+The current OTO library depends on

+- The target model could be converted into ONNX format for conducting dependancy graph construction.

+- The effectiveness (ultimate compression ratio and model performance) relies on the proper usage of DHSPG optimizer.
+We will provide more tutorials for elaboration.

 ## To do list

 We will routinely complete the following items.